 Venezuela is the most competitive country, receiving between 19-47 applicants over the past four years but typically awarding only 1 or 2 ETAs, if any at all.
 In 2014-15, Venezuela did not make any awards.
 France is similarly competitive and typically awards 6 ETAs each year after receiving more than 160 applications on average.
 Kenya, Norway and Italy have also had a consistent award rate of 7% or less over the last four years.
 Looking at this list, it’s no surprise that the most competitive Fulbright ETA countries are also popular American tourist destinations.
 If you have your heart set on one of these countries, don’t be discouraged.
 Check out our Fulbright application tips written by former Fulbright fellows.

 If you are considering applying to the Fulbright ETA program for an opportunity to teach English abroad, you may want to consider applying to countries in the Balkans, Caucasus and Central Asia, which have some of the lowest applicant rates and highest award rates.

 No matter where you apply, the Fulbright ETA is highly competitive, so prepare your Fulbright application carefully and contact your university’s Fulbright advisor as early as possible for advice, checking in particular for internal deadlines and application requirements.
-Also view our Step-by-Step Guide for a Competitive Fellowship Application, which includes specific tips on identifying a host institution, developing a strong project proposal, and writing a compelling personal statement.

 © Victoria Johnson 2016, all rights reserved.